AustinNeverPee/FedRecPapers/README.md

 >>> The paper is an overview of the existing papers of FedRec.
 Besides, it also provides a categorization of FedRec and concludes the challenges when building a federated recommender system.

 > Privacy-Preserving News Recommendation Model Learning
->> Tsinghua University, Microsoft Research Asia
+>> Affiliations: Tsinghua University, Microsoft Research Asia
 >>>